 Emergency treatment of a whiplash injury can include ice packs several times a day.
 After a few days of icing treatment, heat packs can be administered to accelerate healing and relieve pain.
 Hot towels can be used, or warm baths may help.
 Doctors often prescribe painkillers to help patients handle the pain accompanying a whiplash injury.
 Ultrasound therapy is also often used to help relieve symptoms.
 In serious cases, doctors may recommend a neck brace or a neck collar after a whiplash injury.
 In 90 percent of the cases, symptoms may disappear.
 But in the remaining cases, the person may continue to suffer from lingering pain in the neck and shoulder area.

 Recovering damages for whiplash injuries can be tricky because these injuries are not visible.
 The results of your diagnostic tests, including your X-rays and CT scans will be very important to demonstrate the existence of the injury.
 Your doctor’s summary of the injury and the manner in which it impacts your daily life like the effect it has on your ability to work or perform your daily functions as easily as before the accident, will also matter.

 If you have suffered whiplash injuries in a car accident, don’t neglect these symptoms.
 Get medical help immediately.
-Talk to an Atlanta car accident lawyer at the Katz Law Firm, and discuss your eligibility for compensation for your losses.
+Talk to an Atlanta car accident lawyer at the Katz Personal Injury Lawyers, and discuss your eligibility for compensation for your losses.